astral-sh/uv/docs/reference/settings.md

 #### [`extra`](#pip_extra) {: #pip_extra }
 <span id="extra"></span>

-Include optional dependencies from the extra group name; may be provided more than once.
+Include optional dependencies from the specified extra; may be provided more than once.

 Only applies to `pyproject.toml`, `setup.py`, and `setup.cfg` sources.